+Families miss a golden opportunity when they don’t take the time to sit around the dinner table and talk.
 The Jones household is in desperate need of some dinner conversation starters.
 Five minutes into the meal, Tony (a.k.a.
-Dad), having patiently waited for the initial feeding frenzy to settle down, asks twelve-year-old Emily, “What’s new at school?”
+Dad), having patiently waited for the initial feeding frenzy to settle down, asks 12-year-old Emily, “What’s new at school?”

 “How about you, Jason?”

 So what should Tony do?
 He’s not about to reach for the TV remote.
-Yelling won’t solve anything, but he refuses to give up.
-Instead, Tony has a powwow with his wife.
-Together, they agree to reclaim the family dinner hour.
-One strategy involved a literal card-stack of conversation-starters, including the following, 7 Conversation Starters for Family Dinners.
+Yelling won’t solve anything.
+But he refuses to give up.
+Instead, Tony decided to reclaim the family dinner hour.
+One strategy involved a literal stack of cards with conversation starters on them, including the following 7 conversation starters for family dinners.

-- About Discovery: “Share two things you know now that you didn’t know when you woke up this morning.
-How did you learn this?”
+“Share two things you know now that you didn’t know when you woke up this morning.
+How did you learn them?”

-- About Vacation: “What’s your best idea for a two-week family vacation?
-Where would you like to go, and what would you like to do?”
+“What’s your best idea for a two-week family vacation?
+Where would you like to go and what would you like to do?”

 For more conversation starters, download the Q & U app!

 Sound off: What are some questions you use to get your kids talking at the dinner table?

 Huddle up with your family and ask, “What could we talk about that might make dinnertime more interesting?”